dfed/SafeDI/README.md

 ## Getting started

 SafeDI utilizes both Swift macros and a code generation plugin to read your code and generate a dependency tree.
-In practice, integrating SafeDI requires three steps:
+To integrate SafeDI, follow these three steps:

 1. [Add SafeDI as a dependency to your project](#adding-safedi-as-a-dependency)
 1. [Integrate SafeDI’s code generation into your build](#generating-your-safedi-dependency-tree)
 1. [Create your dependency tree using SafeDI’s macros](Documentation/Manual.md)

-You can see sample integrations in the [Examples](Examples/) folder.
+You can see sample integrations in the [Examples folder](Examples/).
 If you are migrating an existing project to SafeDI, follow our [migration guide](Documentation/Manual.md#migrating-to-safedi).

 ### Adding SafeDI as a Dependency